AnalogDragon/Taiko-Input/HW/README_EN.md

 - 2 One dual taiko input interface that can be soldered with an IDC-16P ribbon connector or an XAD connector (B16B-XADSS-N) to accommodate different interfaces of dual taiko.
 - 3 Configuration USB interface for configuring the sampling microcontroller.
 - 4 Taiko USB interface, when plugged into a computer, it enumerates as a USB-HID keyboard device for receiving taiko data.
 - 5 Service button input, soldered with an XAD or IDC connector to connect different button panels.
-The 16P interface is for custom connections, 36P is for the old IO board interface, and 40P is for newer the frame's IO board interface.
+The 16P interface is for custom connections, 36P is for the old(12th) IO board interface(B36B-XADSS-N), and 40P is for newer the frame's IO board interface(B40B-XADSS-N).
 It can connect up to 8 buttons with common ground.
 - 6 STM32 burning interface and configuration serial port.
 - 7 CH552/CH554 boot selection switch.